 - The Governing Body may authorise any of the following to be a cardholder:

 - The Headteacher;

 - A Deputy Headteacher;

 - The School Operations Manager;

 - The School Office Manager

 - Sexey's Estates Lead

 - Trust Executive Assistant

 - The Business Charge Card will be issued by the school's bank (currently Lloyds).

-- In the event of the loss of the PIN number the bank will provide a new PIN to the cardholder only.

-- Should the card be lost or stolen the loss shall be reported immediately to the Central Finance Manager, the Headteacher, the Police (in the event of theft) and the issuing bank.

-- Should fraud or misuse be suspected the bank should be informed immediately so that appropriate action can be taken.

-- The Business Charge Card shall, under no circumstances, be lent for use by another party.

-- The PIN number shall, under no circumstances, be divulged to another party.

-- The Business Charge Card has an overall limit of £40,000:

-- CEO £5,000

-- Headteacher £1,000 x2

-- DFO £7,000

-- Office Managers Primary Schools £500

-- Executive PA £500

-- Finance Manager £5,000

-- Operations Manager Haygrove £5,000

-- Site Manager Sexey's £3,000

-- The Business Charge Card balance shall be settled each month by direct debit.
-Any other

-method could be construed as borrowing by the Secretary of State for Education and this is

-strictly forbidden without his/her written permission.

-- The Business Charge Card transaction should be entered into the relevant School or centre accounting system as soon as possible to ensure completeness of the School accounts and ready to be reconciled when the bank statement is downloaded at the end of each month. - Authorisation: - All receipts shall be authorised by the budget holder - Receipts for purchases on the DFO's Business Charge Card shall be checked by the Trust Finance Manager - The cards shall not be used for personal expenditure under any circumstances. - Cash withdrawals are not permitted. - All cardholders shall sign to accept that they have personal responsibility for transactions on "their" card which are not conducted with the approval of the school and in accordance with this policy (see Appendix 1). - All cardholders shall authorise the school to recover the cost of any unauthorised transactions not conducted in accordance with this policy. - In such circumstances, where reimbursement is not received voluntarily, the school reserves the right to make a salary deduction of the unauthorised amount. - All cardholders shall be made aware of the procedure to follow in the event of the card being lost, stolen, or going missing (see Appendix 1). - All cardholders shall be made aware of the procedure to follow in the event of the PIN number becoming known to another party (see Appendix 1). - Procedure for use: - A VAT receipt (if applicable) must be obtained for all Business Charge Card purchases. - The cardholder must present a valid receipt for all Business Charge Card to the Finance Officer on at least a monthly basis. - All orders must be delivered to the school address. - A blue requisition order signed by the budget holder and the School Business Manger must be provided for purchases. - Separation of duties: - If non-Card holding staff require goods via the internet they must provide a requisition order, signed by the budget holder and the School Business Manager, to the Finance Officer. - The transaction is recorded on the school accounting system by the Finance assistant - On receipt of the Business Charge Card statement the Trust Finance Manager shall reconcile the receipts with the statements and shall reconcile the Business Charge Card statement against the bank account. - The school Operations Manager/Finance Manager shall verify and sign the monthly bank reconciliation statements.
+- In the event of the loss of the PIN number the bank will provide a new PIN to the cardholder only. - Should the card be lost or stolen the loss shall be reported immediately to the Central Finance Manager, the Headteacher, the Police (in the event of theft) and the issuing bank. - Should fraud or misuse be suspected the bank should be informed immediately so that appropriate action can be taken. - The Business Charge Card shall, under no circumstances, be lent for use by another party. - The PIN number shall, under no circumstances, be divulged to another party. - The Business Charge Card has an overall limit of £40,000: - The Business Charge Card balance shall be settled each month by direct debit.
+Any other method could be construed as borrowing by the Secretary of State for Education and this is strictly forbidden without his/her written permission. - The Business Charge Card transaction should be entered into the relevant School or centre accounting system as soon as possible to ensure completeness of the School accounts and ready to be reconciled when the bank statement is downloaded at the end of each month. - Authorisation: - All receipts shall be authorised by the budget holder - The cards shall not be used for personal expenditure under any circumstances. - Cash withdrawals are not permitted. - All cardholders shall sign to accept that they have personal responsibility for transactions on "their" card which are not conducted with the approval of the school and in accordance with this policy (see Appendix 1). - All cardholders shall authorise the school to recover the cost of any unauthorised transactions not conducted in accordance with this policy. - In such circumstances, where reimbursement is not received voluntarily, the school reserves the right to make a salary deduction of the unauthorised amount. - All cardholders shall be made aware of the procedure to follow in the event of the card being lost, stolen, or going missing (see Appendix 1). - All cardholders shall be made aware of the procedure to follow in the event of the PIN number becoming known to another party (see Appendix 1). - Procedure for use: - A VAT receipt (if applicable) must be obtained for all Business Charge Card purchases. - The cardholder must present a valid receipt for all Business Charge Card to the Finance Officer on at least a monthly basis. - All orders must be delivered to the school address. - A blue requisition order signed by the budget holder and the School Business Manger must be provided for purchases. - Separation of duties:

+- If non-Card holding staff require goods via the internet they must provide a requisition order, signed by the budget holder and the School Business Manager, to the Finance Officer. - The transaction is recorded on the school accounting system by the Finance assistant. - On receipt of the Business Charge Card statement the Trust Finance Manager shall reconcile the receipts with the statements and shall reconcile the Business Charge Card statement against the bank account. - The school Operations Manager/Finance Manager shall verify and sign the monthly bank reconciliation statements.

-10. Other matters
+11. Other matters